CharlesWWang/dynamic-stock-price-models/README.md

 6. Band and stop rules [ ]

 # Usage
-***As of the lateset commit, only the Moving Averages heuristic is implemented***.
+***As of the latest commit, only the Moving Averages heuristic is implemented***.
 To quickly run three simulations with only this heuristic (essentially reproducing figure 3 in the paper), run

 ```python
 python run.py 1 0.2 10 100 500 0.05 2 -v